notajely/cusanus_topicmodeling/README.md

   - Test scripts for ensuring data processing and modeling components work as expected.

-# Cusanus Sermon Topic Modeling

-**Cusanus Sermon Topic Modeling** is a project focused on extracting thematic insights from the 293 sermons of Nicholas of Cusa using topic modeling techniques, specifically **Latent Dirichlet Allocation (LDA)**.
-The project workflow includes data preprocessing, topic modeling, hyperparameter tuning, model evaluation, and visualization.

 ## Requirements

 To install all dependencies, run: